Davidson-Davie Study Abroad Policies & Procedures

 Davidson-Davie Community College complies with federal and state disability laws and makes reasonable accommodations for qualified students with disabilities.
 It is the responsibility of the student with a disability to initiate the request and/or discuss the options for accommodations or services.
 If any accommodation or service is needed to participate in the trip application process, and/or to participate in the study abroad program, please contact Disability Access Services at firstname.lastname@example.org or 336.249.8186 ext.
 6342.
 The Disability Access Services office is located in Suite 206 of the Love Learning Resource Center.

 All participants are encouraged to take precautions necessary for health and safety.
 Based on information participants provide in the Study Abroad Consent Form, participants may be asked to have their travel cleared by a physician.
 All participants must notify trip leaders of injuries or doctor’s visits that take place during the trip abroad; these incidents will be documented.
 All participants are required to fill out an emergency contact sheet and notify trip leaders of any changes.
 The group will follow all guidelines for health and safety in each airport, train station, hotel, etc. for the duration of the study abroad program.
 Additionally, Davidson-Davie recommends that all participants heed State Department travel warnings and not endanger either themselves or other trip participants.
+All participants need to be fully vaccinated against COVID-19.
+Please refer to our Current COVID-19 Procedures.

 The study abroad fee provides medical travel insurance to participants; however, it is also recommended that participants have health insurance of their own.
 Participants should be prepared to pay up-front for fees incurred at the site of an emergency hospital visit even when those funds may be reimbursed at a later time.